Protecting the Rights of Individuals Accused of Drunk Driving in Ft. Lauderdale

 - You DUI involved a fatal accident, which constitutes DUI manslaughter (either a second-degree or first-degree felony)

 Such felony convictions can result in years of imprisonment.
 No matter what type of DUI charges you are facing, you need qualified legal representation to limit the consequences that you face.

 Just because you’ve been charged with DUI does not mean that a conviction and harsh penalties are inevitable.
 Our experienced legal team has many ways to defend against DUI charges to have your charges reduced or dismissed altogether.
 Only some examples of the many defense strategies in Florida DUI cases include:

 - Challenging the legality of your traffic stop or arrest

 - Identifying when there were problems with field sobriety testing

 - Challenging the testimony of the arresting officer

 - Providing another explanation why you may have seemed impaired, such as fatigue or illness

 In addition, our lawyers know how to negotiate with Fort Lauderdale prosecutors to reach a plea bargain.
 This can result in a lesser charge, known as a “wet reckless,” or lesser penalties for a guilty plea.
 We explore every possible option to obtain the most favorable result we can for each and every client facing DUI allegations.

-At Meldon Law, we have represented many people in the South Florida area in DUI cases.
+At Meldon Law, we have represented many people in the Fort Lauderdale Florida area in DUI cases.
 While a DUI arrest may disrupt an enjoyable evening in Fort Lauderdale, we work to minimize the long-term effects that a DUI case may have on your life.
 We are thoroughly familiar with the criminal justice system in Florida and we are here to assist you with both the criminal and administrative aspects of your case.
 Contact us online or call (954)-334-1276 to discuss your situation for free today.